Need more ideas on how to deal with your smoke cravings? Here are three fuss-free ways to deal with a smoking withdrawal.

 Can't grab an obvious snack but need something to keep your mouth busy?
 Sugar-free mints can help!

 In social situations, you might feel the pressure to have a quick puff with friends.
 Or you may be stuck in a meeting and crave a smoke to stay awake.
-Consider instead a simple sugar-free mint.
+Consider a sugar-free mint instead.

 Consuming mints is better for your health and, as a bonus, your breath!
 Always carry a pack of mints with you and suck on one whenever smoking cravings strike.
 It'll keep your mouth busy until the urge passes after a few minutes.